MegalithOfficial/meg.db/README.md

 - **Fast**: Optimized for efficient data storage and retrieval operations. ⚡
 - **Efficient**: Utilizes efficient algorithms and data structures for optimal performance. 🏎️
 - **User-Friendly**: Offers an intuitive interface for smooth interaction with the database. 🤝
-- **ESM Support**: Compatible with ES modules for modern JavaScript development. 📦
+- **ESM and CJS Support**: Compatible with ESM Projects, CJS projects and Typescript projects for modern JavaScript development. 📦
 - **Database Migration**: Seamlessly migrate data from other databases to **meg.db**. 🔄
 - **Backup Feature**: Create backups with ease and customize options such as time, timezone, and folder path. 📂🗄️
-- **Experimental Save Method**: An advanced saving method for improved performance (use with caution). 🔧⚙️
+- **Experimental Save Method**: An advanced saving method for improved performance. 🔧⚙️

+### Click here to go [Meg.db Documents](https://megdb.js.org/)

 ## Installation

+**meg.db** is designed to work seamlessly with Node.js v14 and above.
+While it is compatible with Node.js v14 and newer versions, we strongly recommend using the latest available version of Node.js to ensure you benefit from the latest features, performance enhancements, and security updates.

 You can easily install **meg.db** using npm: